-Introduction
+31 Introduction

-Here I consider the hypothesis that root phenotypes for optimal crop yield under drought differ from those resulting from natural selection, domestication, and traditional crop breeding.
-Specifically, I consider the hypothesis that reduced root development has benefits for crop yield under water stress.
-The focus is on annual crops grown for seed yield, but many elements of this consideration pertain to annual crops grown for biomass yield and perennial crops.
-Some elements of my discussion are supported by the research literature; others are more speculative.
-I will not attempt a comprehensive review of all relevant literature but, where appropriate, cite recent reviews.
+32 Here I consider the hypothesis that root phenotypes for optimal crop yield under drought 33 differ from those resulting from natural selection, domestication, and traditional crop 34 breeding.
+Specifically, I consider the hypothesis that reduced root development has 35 benefits for crop yield under water stress.
+I focus on annual crops grown for seed yield, 36 but many elements of this consideration pertain to annual crops grown for biomass yield 37 and perennial crops.
+Some elements of my discussion are supported by the research 38 literature, others are more speculative.
+I will not attempt a comprehensive review of all 39 relevant literature but where appropriate cite recent reviews.

-In the large majority of agroecosystems, seeds are planted in moist soil, so that soil moisture is adequate for germination and emergence.
-As soil moisture is depleted, the crop becomes increasingly reliant on precipitation to meet its water requirement.
-A common scenario is progressively increasing water deficit over time as soil moisture is exhausted, crop growth increases water demand, and evapotranspiration increases as the season progresses.
-Sporadic rainfall may be inadequate to meet evapotranspiration, causing progressively increasing water stress over time, the extreme scenario being terminal drought.
-In other cases, temporary water deficit develops earlier in the season, which can have severe effects on reproduction by affecting seed formation or fertilization.
-I focus here on progressive water stress as the archetypal drought scenario, in which water is more available in deep soil strata than at the soil surface over time.
-Some elements of my discussion also pertain to sporadic drought scenarios in which water is available in surface strata.
-I also focus on growth itself rather than specific effects of water stress on reproduction, which are important (Saini and Westgate, 2000), and I focus on phene states ('phene' is to 'phenotype' as 'gene' is to 'genotype'; York et al., 2013) that do not incur inherent yield penalties (Blum, 2005), as is the case, for example, with shorter phenology (Nord and Lynch, 2009).
+40 In the large majority of agroecosystems, seeds are planted in moist soil, so that soil 41 moisture is adequate for germination and emergence.
+As soil moisture is depleted the 42 crop becomes increasingly reliant on precipitation to meet its water requirement.
+A 43 common scenario is progressively increasing water deficit over time as soil moisture is 44 exhausted, crop growth increases water demand, and evapotranspiration increases as 45 the season progresses.
+Sporadic rainfall may be inadequate to meet evapotranspiration, 46 causing progressively increasing water stress over time, the extreme scenario being 47 terminal drought.
+In other cases, temporary water deficit develops earlier in the season, 48 which can have severe effects on reproduction by affecting seed formation or fertilization.
+49 I focus here on progressive water stress as the archetypal drought scenario, in which 50 water is more available in deep soil strata than at the soil surface over time.
+Some 51 elements of my discussion also pertain to sporadic drought scenarios in which water is 52 available in surface strata.
+I also focus on growth itself rather than specific effects of water 53 stress on reproduction, which are important (Saini and Westgate, 2000), and I focus on 54 phene states ('phene' is to 'phenotype' as 'gene' is to 'genotype', (York et al., 2013)) that 55 do not incur inherent yield penalties (Blum, 2005), as is the case, for example, with shorter 56 phenology (Nord and Lynch, 2009).

+57 1.
 Do crop plants make too many roots?